PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

   </div>
 </div>

-# Upgrade
-If you plan on upgrading your shop to 1.7.8 and your current version is **below 1.7.6** you need to use the latest version (4.12.0) of our [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade).
-Of course, it’s always recommended to use the latest version when upgrading, but even more in this case, since a bug related to upgrading from these older versions has been fixed in the module.

 ## And many more features and improvements
 If you are looking for more details about all changes and new features expected in 1.7.8, the [1.7.8 beta version release note](https://build.prestashop.com/news/prestashop-1-7-8-0-beta-release/) is the perfect article for you to read!